Conservative Party (UK)

-The London, Scottish, Welsh and Northern Irish branches of the party are semi-autonomous.
-The Conservatives are a founding member party of the International Democrat Union, and were a founding member of the European Conservatives and Reformists Party.

 History

 Origins

-The Conservative Party was created in the 1830s by Robert Peel.
-However, some writers trace its origins to the Tory Party which it soon replaced, the name of which had originated as an insult in the reign of Charles II in the 1670s Exclusion Crisis.
-Other historians point to a faction, rooted in the 18th century Whig Party, that coalesced around William Pitt the Younger in the 1780s.
-They were known as "Independent Whigs", "Friends of Mr Pitt", or "Pittites" and never used terms such as "Tory" or "Conservative".
-Pitt died in 1806.
-From about 1812 on the name "Tory" was commonly used for a new party that, according to historian Robert Blake, "are the ancestors of Conservatism".
+Some writers trace the party's origins to the Tory Party, which it soon replaced.
+Other historians point to a faction, rooted in the 18th-century Whig Party, that coalesced around William Pitt the Younger in the 1780s.
+They were known as "Independent Whigs", "Friends of Mr Pitt" or "Pittites", and never used terms such as "Tory" or "Conservative".
+From about 1812 the name "Tory" was commonly used for a new party that, according to the historian Robert Blake, "are the ancestors of Conservatism".
 Blake adds that Pitt's successors after 1812 "were not in any sense standard-bearers of 'true Toryism'".

+Tory was an insult that entered English politics during the Exclusion Bill crisis of 1678–1681, which derived from the Middle Irish word tóraidhe (modern Irish: tóraí) meaning outlaw or robber, which in turn derived from the Irish word tóir, meaning pursuit, since outlaws were "pursued men".

-The term "Conservative" was suggested as a title for the party by a magazine article by J. Wilson Croker in the Quarterly Review in 1830.
+The term "Conservative" was suggested as a title for the party in an article by J. Wilson Croker published in the Quarterly Review in 1830.
 The name immediately caught on and was formally adopted under the aegis of Robert Peel around 1834.
 Peel is acknowledged as the founder of the Conservative Party, which he created with the announcement of the Tamworth Manifesto.
 The term "Conservative Party" rather than Tory was the dominant usage by 1845.